-This conversation, albeit uncomfortable, can help you avoid burning bridges with that company and/or hiring manager.
-As this article from CNN Business states, “It’s a small world.
+This conversation, albeit uncomfortable, can help you avoid burning bridges with the company and/or hiring manager.
+As CNN Business states, “It’s a small world.
 You never know where you might run into that recruiter or hiring manager that you stood up later in your career.”

 Even if you don’t feel it’s necessary for your own employee brand to follow up with the hiring manager, do it for all the other applicants out there.